Winter Lights returns this January for its 10th edition.

 The trail is fully accessible.
 For accessibility information about each installation please speak to the event steward on site.

-An accessible map will be available to download from our website in January, or alternatively, pick up an A3 printout from our Info Point outside the Jubilee Line Station during the festival hours.
+Click here to download our accessible map, or alternatively, pick up an A3 printout from our Info Point outside the Jubilee Line Station during the festival hours.

 Canary Wharf is home to hundreds of cafés, bars and restaurants.
 You’ll find options for grab-and-go, quick bites, sit down dinners, hot drinks, or refreshing cocktails.
 To view the full list, check out our Eat & Drink directory.
+We would advise booking a table as restaurants can get very busy during the festival dates.
 Alongside the bars, cafés and restaurants, Winter Lights Bites food stalls will pop up across Montgomery Square, Jubilee Park and Union Square, serving global street food from wood-fired pizzas and jerk chicken to Moroccan dishes, plus sweet treats including crêpes and crumble.

 – Warm and water-proof clothing